-Virtual Memory Systems: Paging, Segmentation, and Swap
+Virtual Memory Systems: Concepts and Implementation

 - Definition and scope